 Because even though machine learning is changing the way enterprise do business, interact with their customers, and plan for their future, many business leaders don’t understand the reality of what machine learning is, what it isn’t, and where it’s headed in the future.

-With that in mind, Verint Next IT is inspecting the realities and unrealities of machine learning by offering “Shatter the Seven Myths of Machine Learning,” which was authored by Kjell Carlsson, Ph.D. of Forrester Research, a leading advisory and research firm that works with business and technology leaders.
+With that in mind, Verint Next IT is inspecting the realities and unrealities of machine learning by offering “Shatter the Seven Myths of Machine Learning,” (through May 4, 2020) which was authored by Kjell Carlsson, Ph.D. of Forrester Research, a leading advisory and research firm that works with business and technology leaders.
 The report picks apart these misconceptions one by one, exposing the reality of machine learning, taking the guesswork out of the equation.

 WHY SO MUCH CONFUSION?

 So why are we so confused about machine learning?
 Well, there are a few reasons.
 For one, pop culture hasn’t helped the general public form an accurate perception of the technology.
 They think of autonomous, all-seeing, all-doing AIs like HAL in 2001: A Space Odyssey or, more recently, the empire-destroying AI gone wild in the final season of Silicon Valley.
 When you think of the countless other fictional depictions of machine learning, you can’t blame folks for having been guided astray.